DustinMorado/subTOM/docs/source/scripts/subtom_reconstruct.rst

   for the unbinned aligned stack, which may be different than the value used in eTomo on the binned version.

+do_rotate_tomo
+  Set this value to 1 if you want to use trimvol or clip rotx to rotate the tomogram from the PERPENDICULAR XZ generated tomograms to the standard XY PARALLEL orientation.
+Set this value to 0 if you want to skip this step which greatly speeds up processing and reduces the memory footprint, but at the cost of easy visualization of the tomogram.

+do_trimvol
+  Set this value to 1 if you want to use "trimvol -rx" to flip the tomograms to the XY standard orientation from the XZ generated tomograms.
+Otherwise "clip rotx" will be used since it is much faster.

 -------
 Example
 -------